Cepstrum: Origin

 The concept of the cepstrum was introduced in 1963 by B. P. Bogert, M. J. Healy, and J. W. Tukey.
 It serves as a tool to investigate periodic structures in frequency spectra.
 Such effects are related to noticeable echos or reflections in the signal, or to the occurrence of harmonic frequencies (partials, overtones).
 Mathematically it deals with the problem of deconvolution of signals in the frequency space.

 References to the Bogert paper, in a bibliography, are often edited incorrectly.
-The terms "quefrency", "alanysis", "cepstrum" and "saphe" were invented by the authors by rearranging the letters in frequency, analysis, spectrum, and phase.
+The terms quefrency, alanysis, cepstrum, and saphe were invented by the authors by rearranging the letters in frequency, analysis, spectrum, and phase, respectively.
 The invented terms are defined in analogy to the older terms.

 General definition

 The cepstrum is the result of following sequence of mathematical operations: